Tibbetts Award

 Tibbetts Award 2013.
 Roland Tibbetts in center.

-The Tibbetts Award ("Tibbie") is a national award made annually to those small firms, projects, organizations, and individuals judged to exemplify the very best in Small Business Innovation Research (SBIR) achievement.
+The Tibbetts Award ("Tibbie") is an American award made annually to those small firms, projects, organizations, and individuals judged to exemplify the very best in Small Business Innovation Research (SBIR) achievement.
 The award was established in 1995 and the first awards were made in 1996.
 The award was named after Roland Tibbetts of the National Science Foundation.

 Tibbetts Awards recognize accomplishments where, in the judgement of those closely involved and often most immediately affected, the stimulus of SBIR funding has made an important and definable difference.

 Selection

 In selection for Tibbetts Awards, the focus is primarily on: